 Democratic Republic of Congo

-The people of the Democratic Republic of Congo face one of the world’s most urgent humanitarian crises, particularly in in the east.
-The deadly combination of conflict and disease has created many challenges in their everyday lives.
+The second largest country in Africa, the Democratic Republic of Congo hosts one of the world’s most complex and long-standing humanitarian crises, mostly centred in the east.

 Despite its vast human and natural resources, the country struggles with many challenges.
-A lack of infrastructure, stunted economy and weak governance cause serious hardship and inhibit development efforts.
-The two-decade long crisis in DRC has been highlighted as one of the most ignored and forgotten crises in the world.
+A lack of infrastructure, a stunted economy and weak governance cause serious hardship and inhibit development efforts.

-With all of these challenges, people in DRC have many varying needs.
+All of these challenges have left 15.6 million people in urgent need of humanitarian assistance.
 Those displaced by war need safe places to live.
 Those whose homes have been destroyed need resources to build new lives.
-Those suffering from disease need clean water.
+All need access to clean water and good sanitation.

 That’s why we’re there.
 The Congolese people have always stood strong in the midst of emergencies.
 With integrated solutions that address the root causes of these problems, they can become more resilient than ever.